Changes in Personality Following a Traumatic Brain Injury

 - Memory Loss: Similar to individuals who have dementia, people's personalities may change due to issues with their memory.
 They may not remember who their family and friends are.
 They could also have trouble forming new memories.
 Because people develop their personalities as a consequence of their experiences, memories play a vital role.
 A lack of these memories can completely change someone's character.

 It can be a challenge to maintain the personality changes that develop after a traumatic brain injury.
 There are some tips that family members and friends should follow to manage these issues.
 These include:

-Patience: Patient is the most important thing to remember.
+- Patience: Patience is the most important thing to remember.
 The verbal lashing out and emotional lability often only lasts a few seconds to a few minutes.
 Wait to see if this lability resolves because the individual is coping with their new baseline.

 - Common Brain Injury Medications

 - Functional Loss Associated with Traumatic Brain Injuries

 I’m Ed Smith, a Sacramento Traumatic Brain Injury Lawyer.
 Personality changes following a traumatic brain injury can be heartbreaking.
 If you or a loved one has been injured in an accident, contact me for free, friendly advice at 916.921.6400 or (800) 404-5400.

 Image Attribution: by DepositPhotos.com